Max Egremont: Marriage and children

+He lives at the family seat of Petworth House in Sussex, which his family gave to the National Trust in 1947.

 Other interests

 He was a trustee of the Wallace Collection from 1988 to 2000, of the British Museum from 1990 to 2000, and a member of the Royal Commission on Historical Manuscripts from 1989 to 2001.
 He has been chairman of the Friends of the National Libraries since 1985 and of the National Manuscripts Conservation Trust since 1995.
 He is President of the Sussex Heritage Trust and of the Sussex branch of the Council for the Protection of Rural England.